oroinc/documentation/commerce/admin_guide/integrations/zendesk_integration.rst

 .. image:: /user_guide/system/img/zendesk/example_ticket.png

-For each case created as a result of synchronization with Zendesk, a ticket is created in OroCRM.
+For each case created as a result of synchronization with Zendesk, a ticket is created in the Oro application.

 The following field values are defined as follows:

 .. csv-table::
   :header: "OroCRM Ticket Field", "Description"